-Thankfully, today individuals and couples who struggle with infertility have more options than ever before.
-Egg donation, and the use of frozen eggs has opened up the selection of finding your ideal donor.
+Individuals and couples who struggle with infertility have more options than ever before.
+Egg donation, and the use of frozen eggs has opened up options for finding a donor that works well with your family and background.
 We understand that when considering using donor eggs, you will have many questions about the donor, process, costs and more.

 What will I know about my potential donor?

-Here at Fairfax EggBank, all potential donors go through an extensive screening process where we gather important information to assist in the process of choosing an egg donor.
+All potential Fairfax EggBank donors go through an extensive screening process where we gather important information to assist intended parents in the process of choosing an egg donor.

 How can I be sure Fairfax EggBank egg donors will produce viable eggs?